theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

 Determine the specific height and width required for the photo layout.
-The dimensions for an image in a stacking card block is 900×506 px.
+The dimensions for an image in a stacking card block are 900×506 px.

 </Step>